-It’s important to take into consideration that the nanny, nanny-housekeeper or housekeeper (as an employee) is responsible for making sure that their employers are in a PAYE scheme.
-The employee should make sure to keep their payslips every time that these are sent to them, and make sure that their payslips clearly show the amount of salary, PAYE and NI that the employer is paying to the HMRC on behalf of them, as well as any other deductions.
+It’s important to consider that the nanny, nanny-housekeeper or housekeeper (as an employee) is responsible for ensuring that their employers are in a PAYE scheme.
+The employee should keep their payslips every time they are sent to them and make sure that their payslips clearly show the amount of salary, PAYE and NI that the employer is paying to the HMRC on behalf of them, as well as any other deductions.
 We recommend that the nanny always ask their employers about this before the start of employment.

 How I can calculate my nanny’s PAYE?

 You will need to make these calculations based on how much your nanny earns.
 If your nanny earns less than £12,5000 per year, you can apply to be eligible for the personal allowance, so if your nanny earns less than the amount mentioned before, you’re able to apply for a tax-free each year on behalf of your nanny.
 The UK Government declared that for 2020-2021 tax-free is when you earn less than £12,500 per year.

 If your employee is paid £120 or less, if they receive expenses and/or benefits, have another job or are getting a pension, you are not obligated to register for PAYE, but we advise that you keep payroll records of this.

 Where your nanny earns more than £12,500 per year, you will need to deduct 20% from their salary.
 This will also depend on their basic salary rate.

 Find below the PAYE tax rates and threshold for 2020-2021 what applies for all UK countries except Scotland: